-- Zoom Dance Party
+- Throw a Zoom Dance Party

-For Stress and Difficult Emotions
+For Stress & Difficult Emotions

 Challenge Your Thoughts

-Need some quarantine music?
+Need some new music?

-Losses You May Be Experiencing
+Losses You May Have Experienced

 At some point on your journey, you may find it helpful to consider the unique opportunities for growth or possible "silver linings" during this time.
 Consider documenting them in some way so that you can reflect on them later.

-Connect with your Values
+Connect with Your Values

 Lean on your Strengths